-Regulatory Services

-- Water Use Permitting Program To review, issue, renew, and enforce ground and surface water use permits that allow for reasonable-beneficial uses of water while protecting existing users and the long-term viability of the resource. - Well Regulation Program To review, issue, and enforce well permits and water well contractor licensing.
+- State and Inter-District Coordination Regular collaboration with state agencies and other water management districts to support statewide data compilation and reporting, water conservation efforts, and enhance the consistency of water supply planning data and methods. - Regulatory Services - Water Use Permitting Program To review, issue, and enforce ground and surface water use permits that allow for reasonable-beneficial uses of water while protecting existing users and the long-term viability of the resource. - Well Permitting Program To review, issue, and enforce well permits and water well contractor licensing.
 Activities covered are well construction, repair, and abandonment.
 This program protects public health and resource sustainability, while also serving the regulated community.